 As many of you know, there are programs out there that work to educate on Internet marketing methodologies and even offer certification.
 These were created mostly by those who wish to spread sound Internet marketing practices.

 But, the introduction of a third-party accredited certification program could take the SEO concentration to a whole new level.

-This would help solve the problem of trying to figure out what education matters in Digital marketing.
+This would help solve the problem of trying to figure out what education matters in Internet marketing.
 As of now, employers and clients have few options to assess a person’s credentials for a job:

 3) Certification programs: Completing educational programs from either industry leaders or some other lesser-known organization, whether online or in a classroom setting.